L-point quadrupole order under magnetic field in cubic PrIr$_2$Zn$_{20}$: Renormalization effects due to the fields at the X points

 where $\bm{\phi}_0^\alpha=(u_0^\alpha,v_0^\alpha)=\phi^\alpha_0(\cos\theta^\alpha_0,\sin\theta^\alpha_0)$ and $\theta_{mn}\equiv \theta_m+\theta_n$ and $\bar{\theta}^{\alpha}\equiv \theta_1^\alpha+\theta_2^\alpha+\theta_3^\alpha+\theta_4^\alpha$.
 Equation (\ref{eq:deltaF0}) renormalizes $c'$ and $c'''$ as

-The terms appearing in $\delta F_1^\alpha$ are emergent fifth-order coupling constants between the mode at the $\Gamma$ and the L points.
+The terms appearing in $\delta {\mathcal F}_{\rm {XL}1}^\alpha$ are emergent fifth-order coupling constants between the mode at the $\Gamma$ and the L points.
 Since we have kept terms up to the fourth orders in the original free energy in Eq.~(\ref{eq:FLtot}), cases for large $108b^3/a_{\rm X}$ are beyond the applicable range of the approximation.
+We also note that the last terms in Eqs.~(\ref{eq:deltaF0}) and (\ref{eq:deltaF1}) vanish when the sublattice ($\alpha$) summations are carried outwith assuming $\bm{\phi}_n^B=(-1)^{p_n}\bm{\phi}_n^A$.
+See the discussions in Secs.~\ref{sec:IIIA} and \ref{sec:symQ}.